sanginiv11/Sign-Language-AI/README.md

-# 🤟 Sign Language to Text + Emergency Message System
+# 🤟 Sign Language to Text

 A real-time hand gesture recognition system built with MediaPipe and OpenCV that converts hand gestures into text and speech — with an emergency alert feature.